 - meal reimbursement on behalf of others; review instructions

 * Department is responsible for retention of course catalogue/conference brochure.
-Do not attach to ER in Ariba.
+Please only attach pertentent info to ER in Ariba ( provided meals/dates).

 Review What to Attach.